airomem/airomem/README.md

 #Basic
 Lets assume that system is build without need of persistence.
 All operations are mode on objects in memory.
-Instead of SQL queries, objects are traversed and filtered.
+Instead of SQL queries, objects are traversed and filtered using stream API.

 Instead of making INSERTS, UPDATES, transactions there are only changes on objects in java.
 There is no Session, no EntityManager, no cache (because everything is cached...), no problems with ORMs.
 No performance penalties, no DB deadlocks.